GuccioGucci/pollitely/README.md

 ## Motivation
 We've been using this in [GuccioGucci](https://github.com/GuccioGucci) for internal backoffice tools, on processes that takes up to few hours.
 Please, consider this just as a first attempt before setting up a proper distributed and/or scheduled architecture for task execution.
+Provided implementation is fully *in-process* and *in-memory*, not intended (yet) to be scaled!

 This is also sort of a spike with `Kotlin` & `Ktor`, while we're learning the stack.
 Unfortunately, we could not find any existing library for such a purpose, so we ended up writing our own!